- Building construction plan review

 6. Electrical fences are prohibited in residential or MHP zones.

 7. Walls and fences may be located in required yards (between property lines and minimum building setback lines) subject to the following limitations:

-Direct any other questions about fences to Jim Mischel.
+Direct any other questions about fences to Matt Warren.

 Flood Insurance Rate Maps (FIRMs), also called flood zone maps, may be viewed at the Planning Office, 200 East 3rd Street, Owensboro, Kentucky, from 8 AM to 4:30 PM, Monday-Friday.
 OMPC staff will assist the public in locating the appropriate map sheet and can make copies as needed.
 However, the OMPC staff does not make flood zone determinations for flood insurance purposes.
 That is the responsibility of your lender or insurance agent, under the Flood Insurance Purchase Requirement.
 For particular properties located at the margins of mapped flood zones, you may contact a registered land surveyor who, for a fee, can produce a definitive Flood Elevation Certificate.
 The Planning Office retains copies of all Flood Elevation Certificates submitted during the building permit and inspection process.
 Map Amendments or Revisions: The Planning Office maintains a file containing official FEMA letters of map amendment or revision affecting the FIRMs.

 The FEMA Map Service Center has electronic versions of the Flood Maps (FIRMs) for Owensboro-Daviess County.

 (Note: Maps may not include latest map revisions)